Kanna Arihara

-Kanna Arihara (有原 栞菜, Arihara Kanna), known professionally as Kanna (栞菜), is a Japanese talent, actress, and a former singer.
+Kanna Arihara (有原 栞菜, Arihara Kanna), known professionally as Kanna (栞菜), is a Japanese talent, actress, and a former idol singer.

 Arihara began her career as a trainee of the umbrella idol group Hello!
 Project and later debuted as a member of Cute in 2006.
 After departing from the group in 2009, she ventured into modeling and acting.

 Career

 2004-2009: Cute

 Arihara was born in Yokohama, Kanagawa, and joined Hello!
 Project in 2004 as part of the Hello!
 Pro Egg.
 Then she joined Tomoiki Ki o Uetai from 2005 until 2006, where she moved on to the current group, Cute.

 On February 26, 2009, Hello!
 Project announced that Arihara was having difficulty performing onstage due to having hallux valgus, or bunion deformity and would also be absent from more Hello!
 Project activities, including activities in Cute, while receiving treatment.
 During her hiatus, Hello!
 Project announced in July that she had left the group and would not be returning in the future.